 \subsection{Main Results}

-\textbf{Perplexity Results.} We evaluate the language modeling capability of ReCalKV on three standard datasets: WikiText2~\cite{wikitext2}, PTB~\cite{plotz2017benchmarking}, and C4~\cite{c4}, using perplexity as the evaluation metric.
-As shown in Table~\ref{tab:dataset_acc}, ReCalKV achieves lower perplexity than Palu~\cite{chang2024palu} on most compression ratios and model families.
-On LLaMA-2-7B~\cite{llama2}, ReCalKV yields a perplexity of 5.83 on WikiText2 and 8.14 on C4 at 50\% compression, compared to 6.02 and 8.72 from Palu, respectively.
-Similar trends are observed on LLaMA-7B~\cite{llama1} and Mistral-7B~\cite{mistral}.
+\textbf{Perplexity Results.} We evaluate the language modeling capability of ReCalKV on three standard datasets—WikiText2~\citep{wikitext2}, PTB~\citep{plotz2017benchmarking}, and C4~\citep{c4}—using perplexity as the metric.
+As shown in Table~\ref{tab:dataset_acc}, ReCalKV achieves lower perplexity than Palu~\citep{chang2024palu} on most compression ratios and model families.
+On LLaMA-2-7B~\citep{llama2}, ReCalKV yields a perplexity of 5.83 on WikiText2 and 8.14 on C4 at 50\% compression, compared to 6.02 and 8.72 from Palu, respectively.
+Similar trends are observed on LLaMA-7B~\citep{llama1} and Mistral-7B~\citep{mistral}.
 Notably, on PTB, ReCalKV significantly outperforms Palu under aggressive compression.
 For instance, at 70\% compression, the perplexity of Palu rises sharply to 211.33 on LLaMA-7B and 172.23 on LongChat-7B, while ReCalKV keeps it much lower at 71.47 and 109.38, respectively.
-These results demonstrate that ReCalKV maintains stronger language modeling ability under high compression.
-Even at 70\% compression, perplexity degradation remains moderate, indicating better information preservation than existing low-rank methods.
+These results demonstrate that ReCalKV maintains strong language modeling ability under high compression.
+Even at 70\% compression, perplexity remains moderate, suggesting better information retention than low-rank baselines.

-\textbf{Zero-shot Accuracy Results.} In addition to perplexity, we evaluate ReCalKV on six zero-shot QA datasets, including OBQA~\cite{openbookqa}, HellaSwag~\cite{hellaswag}, PIQA~\cite{bisk2020piqa}, ARC-e~\cite{arc}, ARC-c~\cite{arc}, and Winogrande~\cite{winogrande}.
+\textbf{Zero-shot Accuracy Results.} In addition to perplexity, we evaluate ReCalKV on six zero-shot QA datasets, including OBQA~\citep{openbookqa}, HellaSwag~\citep{hellaswag}, PIQA~\citep{bisk2020piqa}, ARC-e~\citep{arc}, ARC-c~\citep{arc}, and Winogrande~\citep{winogrande}.
 Across all model families and compression levels, ReCalKV demonstrates strong resilience in accuracy.
-While both methods see a decline in performance as the compression ratio increases, Palu~\cite{chang2024palu} exhibits a significantly steeper drop.
-For instance, at 70\% compression on LLaMA-2-7B~\cite{llama2}, Palu's average accuracy drops to 52.14\%, whereas ReCalKV retains 59.90\%.
-Similar robustness is observed on Mistral-7B~\cite{mistral} and LongChat-7B~\cite{li2023long}, where ReCalKV consistently delivers higher or comparable average accuracy under the same compression levels.
+While both methods see a decline in performance as the compression ratio increases, Palu~\citep{chang2024palu} exhibits a significantly steeper drop.
+For instance, at 70\% compression on LLaMA-2-7B~\citep{llama2}, Palu's average accuracy drops to 52.14\%, whereas ReCalKV retains 59.90\%.
+Similar robustness is observed on Mistral-7B~\citep{mistral} and LongChat-7B~\citep{li2023long}, where ReCalKV consistently delivers higher or comparable average accuracy under the same compression levels.
 These results highlight ReCalKV’s strong capability to preserve task performance even under aggressive KV cache size reductions.
-Moreover, the method’s consistent stability across a wide range of tasks further underscores its practical utility for efficient long-context inference in real-world applications.
+Moreover, its stability across diverse tasks highlights its practicality for efficient long-context inference.